Media Pass Information and Procedures

 - See the Rules Governing Issuance of Media Passes

-- Download the News Media Pass Application for 2012 [PDF]
+- Download the News Media Pass Application [PDF]

 All applicants must complete a new application form each calendar year.

-Production Note for 2013.
-The Media Pass will take on a new form factor and production process for 2013.
-We are currently updating that process and will begin production on all new pass applications in late December and anticipate that passes will be made available in early January 2013 If you have already made application for new or renewal passes, please do not contact us to request an update.
-Passes will be prepared and available in advance of the 57th Presidential Inauguration on January 21, 2013.
-We are currently anticipating printing and having passes available for pick-up on or about January 14, 2013.
+Production Note for 2015.
+We are currently processing applications for calendar year 2015.
+We will begin production on all new pass applications in late December and anticipate that passes will be made available in early January 2015.
+If you have already made application for new or renewal passes, please do not contact us to request an update.
 We will provide email notification when your passes are ready for pick-up.

 IMPORTANT CHANGES!
 PLEASE READ ALL INSTRUCTIONS CAREFULLY